riywo/llforth/README.md

 This project is heavily inspired from a book [*"Low-Level Programming"*](https://amzn.to/2BBYugn) which has a great section for implementing Forth using x86_64 assembly only.
 The code base is also available from the author's repository called [Forthress](https://github.com/sayon/forthress) under MIT License.
 Most of architectures of LLForth are borrowed from Forthless, for example ITC, Memory cell, etc.

 ### Series of posts on the evolution of TransForth
-On top of assembly implementation mirrored from Forthress, I implemented some forth words *by* forth, for example `if ... else ... then` or `begin ... until`.
-For those words are borrowed from [*"Series of posts on the evolution of TransForth"*](https://blogs.msdn.microsoft.com/ashleyf/tag/transforth/).
+On top of the assembly implementation mirrored from Forthress, I implemented some forth words *by* forth, for example `if ... else ... then` or `begin ... until`.
+Those words are borrowed from [*"Series of posts on the evolution of TransForth"*](https://blogs.msdn.microsoft.com/ashleyf/tag/transforth/) which are awesome read to understand Forth architecture.
 The code base is also available on [TransForth](https://github.com/AshleyF/TransForth) under MIT License.